cf-convention/cf-convention.github.io/Meetings/2020-Workshop.md

 # 2020 CF Workshop

-The 2020 CF Workshop will be virtual on 9-11 June 2020.
+The 2020 CF Workshop took place virtually on 9-11 June 2020.
-The meeting will run for only 3 hours on each day, 16:00 to 19:00 UTC, and will be followed by a short purely social time for those who can, and want to, stay on.
+The meeting ran for 3 hours on each day, 16:00 to 19:00 UTC, and was followed by a short purely social time for those who could and wanted to stay on.

-Thanks for their support to:
+Thanks for their support is extended to to:
  - [University of Cantabria](https://web.unican.es/en/)
  - [IS-ENES3](https://is.enes.org/) which is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824084
  - [EUMETSAT](https://www.eumetsat.int/)